Tim DeWeese

 Rodney is involved with Friends of Johnson County Mental Health because he wants to unmask the stigma associated with mental illness.
 The work of Friends is important to him because he knows they will do whatever they can to provide the citizens of Johnson County with the necessities, skills, education and opportunities needed to live a healthy and meaningful life.

-After a 21- year career at Johnson and Johnson, Rodney brings to the board a strong marketing, finance and non- profit involvement background.
+After a 21-year career at Johnson and Johnson, Rodney brings to the board a strong marketing, finance and non- profit involvement background.
 With personal and professional experiences in mental health, Rodney passionately believes that no one should be held back from personal success because of a physical or mental illness.

 Rodney graduated from Emporia (KS) State University.
 He and his wife Molly have been married for 28 years and have two children, Jackson and Neva.
 They reside in Overland Park, Kansas.

 Tony Medina is a community advocate, working to improve awareness and prevention of suicide.
-He is a the current chair of the Johnson County Suicide Prevention Coalition Leadership Team, and volunteers as both a fundraiser and a public policy advocate for the American Foundation for Suicide Prevention.
+He is the current chair of the Johnson County Suicide Prevention Coalition Leadership Team, and volunteers as both a fundraiser and a public policy advocate for the American Foundation for Suicide Prevention.
 Tony also serves as the Kansas City Pride Community Alliance (KCPCA) Board Secretary and the Chair of the Marketing Committee.

 In Tony’s words: